7 Best Managed Database Services Compared (2026)

 PlanetScale

-Choose if: You need MySQL with zero-downtime schema changes and horizontal sharding, and can handle the $39/month minimum.
+Choose if: You need MySQL with zero-downtime schema changes and horizontal sharding, and can handle $5/month minimum (single-node) or $39/month (Scaler cluster).

-Serverless MySQL with branching and zero-downtime schema changes.
-Removed free tier in 2024 — now starts at $39/month.
+Serverless MySQL and Postgres with branching and zero-downtime schema changes.
+Removed free tier in 2024 — now starts at $5/month (single-node) or $39/month (Scaler cluster).

 SOC 2HIPAA